 This document provides information about support at Aldro in the broadest sense.
-It lays out the provision available to pupils with learning difficulties and SEND (Part I), as well as those with English as an Additional Language (Part II).
+It lays out the provision available to pupils with learning Difficulties and SEND (Part I), as well as those with English as an Additional Language (Part II).

 Aldro is an academically selective preparatory school and we welcome all pupils who can make the most of the opportunities that we offer and who can flourish in its caring environment.
-Treating every child as an individual is important to us and we welcome children with learning difficulties, SEND and EAL providing that the school, as a whole, feels it can reasonably give them the support that they require in the context of its overall aims and daily provision.
+Treating every child as an individual is important to us and we welcome children with Learning Difficulties, SEND and English as an Additional Language providing that the School, as a whole, feels it can reasonably give them the support that they require in the context of the School's overall aims and daily provision.
 In determining this, a pupil's present and future welfare is always central to any decision taken.

-Part I: Pupils with Learning difficulties and/or SEND
+Part I: Pupils with Learning and/or SEND difficulties